animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 <div class="paragraph">

-Using these type-specific Region mapping annotations with the {sdg-acronym} annotation configuration model saves you from having to explicitly define these Regions in configuration.
+Using these type-specific Region mapping annotations with the SDG annotation configuration model saves you from having to explicitly define these Regions in configuration.

 </div>